 What is a relational database?

 A relational database, or relational database management system (RDMS), stores information in tables.
-Often, these tables have shared information between them, causing a relationship to form between tables.
-This is where a relational database gets its name from.
+Often, these tables share information, forming a relationship between them.
+This is where a relational database gets its name.

 SELECT PRODUCT_NAME, PRICE FROM PRODUCT WHERE PRODUCT _ID = 23;

 Imagine you run an online business.
-You have a variety of information that you store, like customer information, order information, and products.
-In a relational database, this would be stored in different tables with a key to join the tables when needed.
+You store various information, such as customer, order, and product information, in a relational database.
+This information would be stored in different tables, with a key to join the tables when needed.

 relational database storage